brightspot/react-examples/app-routing/README.md

 ## Troubleshooting

+1. My front-end application is not fetching data....

+- Make sure you created an App content item, and added the title in `app/.env` (`NEXT_PUBLIC_APP_TITLE`)

-Having issues running the example application?
-Refer to the [Common Issues](/README.md) section in the respository README for assistance.
+For other issues, refer to the [Common Issues](/README.md) section in the respository README for assistance.